 In summary, the benefits of cloud or web-based solution for running a marina-boatyard include:

-- Lower startup costs, as the software is typically paid for on a monthly basis and you do not need to invest in servers, software, network infrastructure, fees of technical staff, etc.
+- Lower startup costs, as the software is typically paid on a monthly basis and you do not need to invest in servers, software, network infrastructure, fees of technical staff for setting up and maintaining this infrastructure, etc.

-- Software that runs in the internet browser you use, eliminates the need to install software on each individual computer and, then, maintain this computer (eg have an antivirus, take daily backups), etc. You just open a web browser and you are ready to go.
+- Software that runs in the internet browser you use, eliminates the need to install software on each individual computer and, then, maintain this computer (eg have an antivirus, take daily backups), etc. You just open a web browser from wherever you are and you are ready to go.

 The main problems of cloud solutions are:

 - Complete dependence on a fast and reliable Internet connection.

 - If the system is 100% browser-based, then it is more sure than it is not, that it will have a slower performance (in comparison to a desktop application that is installed locally on your computer/internal network).
 Also, in the case where the application is 100% a browser-based application (meaning it is written in a web programming language, like PHP, HTML5, etc), the things that you can do with it, as well as the user interface of the application, will be limited, due to limitations of the technology available for browser-based applications.

 When the cloud is not the best platform for marina-boatyard software solution.

 For many small (and up to medium) size businesses with limited operating needs, a stable , extremely fast and reliable Internet connection, a sound emergency plan for replacing broken internet routers and a tight budget, cloud computing may be the way to go.

 But many times the marina-boatyard is located in a remote geographical location where a fast and reliable internet connection is not always available.
 In such locations, the Internet connections can be inconsistent and sometimes non-existent for some periods of time.
 I cannot imagine a busy marina, that its continuity of operation is "mission critical", to stop working because the internet is down...
 Or, slow...